dramish/firstRepo/README.md

 # firstRepo
+* Initial Commit Repo

-First repo for github with basic html css and javascript
+* First repo for github with basic html css and javascript